 Duplication The presentation of the same work for different assessment components.
-You completed a Design Evaluation in MYP 4 and you copied parts of it to complete your Personal project Design related report in MYP 5. ------------- -- ---

-To Avoid Duplication:

-Start a new document whenever you start a new assignment and avoid copying anything from earlier work.
-Ask your teacher when you are unsure if you can borrow an idea from a previous piece of work.

-- \ Misrepresenting yourself on a summative task such as saying you have turned in an assignment when you did not. - \ Using restricted material during assessment task/eAssessment, such as cheat sheets, or electronic devices. - Leaving the room during an assessment task/eAssessment and using restricted materials prior to returning. - Fabricating information to try to earn more time or credit on an assignment, project, or exam.

-To Avoid Cheating:

-Leave all electronic devices in your locker when taking an assessment/eAssessment.
+You completed a Design Evaluation in MYP 4 and you copied parts of it to complete your Personal project Design related report in MYP 5.
+Start a new do To Avoid Duplication: Start a new document whenever you start a new assignment and avoid copying anything from earlier work.
+Ask your teacher when you are unsure if you can borrow an idea from a previous piece of work Cheating Behaviour that gives an unfair advantage e.g. saying you have turned in an assignment when you did not, using cheat sheets, electronic devices, fabricating information trying to earn more time or credit on an assignment, project, or exam.
+Misrepresenting yourself on a summative task such as saying you have turned in an assignment when you did not.
+Using restricted material during assessment task/eAssessment, such as cheat sheets, or electronic devices.
+Leaving the room during an assessment task/eAssessment and using restricted materials prior to returning.
+Fabricating information to try to earn more time or credit on an assignment, project, or exam.
+To Avoid Cheating: Leave all electronic devices in your locker when taking an assessment/eAssessment.
 Avoid talking to or looking at classmates during an assessment.
 Be a principled human being and tell the truth.